xTVaser/ramwatches/README.md

 Displays for ramwatch CheatEngine plugin https://github.com/yoshifan/ram-watch-cheat-engine

 # Installation
-Requires Cheat Engine 6.6 for Lua 5.3 features.
+* Requires Cheat Engine 6.6 for Lua 5.3 features.
-Clone the repository and point the Cheat Table lua script to the directory.
+* Clone the repository and note the location
-In cheat engine go to Table > Show Cheat Table Lua Script and paste the following
+* In cheat engine go to Table > Show Cheat Table Lua Script and paste the following
+* Point the Cheat Table lua script to the directory.
 ```lua
 RWCEMainDirectory = [[E:\Emulator\ramwatches]]